A greedy non-intrusive reduced order model for shallow water equations: Numerical results

-As shown in the first row of Table \ref{tab:red_greedy_centers}, the initial set of modal residual computations for both the f-greedy and the psr-greedy algorithms were carried out by looping over the first two dominant modes for each of the projected solution components $\vec h, \vec u_x, \vec u_y$.
-Subsequently, further modal residual computations were done using the third mode of $\vec u_x$ as well as the third and fourth modes of $\vec u_y$.
-Hence, the list of modes, as referenced in algorithms \ref{alg:f-greedy} and \ref{alg:psr-greedy}), was given by $L =$ \{\mathlist{0,5,226,1,6,227,7,228,229}\}.
-The second and third rows of Table \ref{tab:red_greedy_centers} provide an account of the number of f-greedy and psr-greedy centers selected, respectively, at the end of each set of modal iterations.

-The modal energy given by eq.~(\ref{eq:greedy-modes-energy}) is distributed relatively evenly across the modes for the velocity components, which prevents an efficient truncation of modes as required by the f-greedy and the psr-greedy algorithms.
-In such cases, the modes may be manually selected to populate the list $L$ by a visual analysis of the temporal evolution of the individual modes of the time derivative functions of each of the projected solution components.
-Figure \ref{fig:red_modal_l2_norm} is a visualization of the most significant temporal dynamics for each of the solution components.
+The $1048$ training snapshots were projected onto the POD space to generate the set $X$ of all the potential centers or data points available for the RBF interpolant.
+The RBF scale factor, $c$, was chosen to be $0.05$ by estimating the fill distance \cite{FZ2007} of the set of centers $X$.
+The \textit{p-greedy} and \textit{f-greedy} center points were selected using tolerances $\tau_p = 0.19$ and $\tau_f = 1.4\times 10^{-4}$.
+The list of modes $L$ required for the \textit{psr-greedy} iterations was determined by the following analysis.
+Figure \ref{fig:red_modal_l2_norm} is a visualization of the temporal dynamics of the interpolated function for each of the solution components.
 This is captured by computing the modal $l^2$-norm of the time derivative function, $\sum_{k=1}^{m_i}\abs*{{dz^n_{i,k}}/{dt}}^2$, for each of the projected solution components $(i=1,2,3)$.
-The irregular peaks in the visualization of the temporal dynamics signify non-trivial changes in the overall flow patterns, potentially induced by factors like the inflow and the discharge boundary conditions.
-A major objective of the greedy algorithms is to be able to efficiently capture these flow patterns with an optimal set of data points or centers.
+The irregular peaks in the temporal dynamics represent non-trivial changes in the overall flow patterns, potentially induced by significant variations in the inflow and the discharge boundary conditions, or by the formation of helical flows around the meandering sections of the Red River flow domain.
+The primary objective of the greedy algorithms is to be able to efficiently capture these flow patterns with an optimal set of data points or centers.